ffaraji/BattleShip-Game/README.md

 # Run tests
 Under the test branch, there are some test files like test_1.py.
-These tests are unit tests and test different parts of server
+These tests are unit tests and test different parts of server.

 # Future works
 HTTP2 with header load balancing for in memory (in POD) cache